nickpandolfi/Cyther/README.md

 >2) gcc: undefined reference to...
 >
 >3) Other errors basically referring to `compiler not found`

+Python's distutils library is weakly defined when it comes to it's `build_ext` functionality.
+On windows specifically, there are many errors

 Cython may be almost as easy to write as Python, but sometimes nowhere near the level of easiness that it takes to run Python. *This is where Cyther comes into play*.
 Cyther is an attempt at a cross platform compiler